 The central section of the face and reverse of the Series B £10 note fluoresces under UV light.
 The intensity of the fluorescence varies randomly throughout the years of the issue.

-The Swift 10 Pound note was the third denomination of Series B banknotes to enter circulation.
+The Swift Irish 10 Pound note was the third denomination of Series B banknotes to enter circulation.
 The note circulated for approximately 14 years.
 The £10 note was withdrawn from circulation in 1993, the final date being 15.04.92.

 It was replaced by the much smaller Series C £10 note design, issued in 1993.